-The Job Diagostic Survey is designed to be completed by the incumbents of a job or jobs in question-not by individuals outside the job.
-An instrument designed for the latter purpose is entitled the Job Rating Form (JRF) and is completed only by management personnel.
+The JDS is designed to be completed by the incumbents of the job or jobs in question-not by individuals outside the job.
+An instrument designed for the latter purpose is entitled the Job Rating Form (JRF) and will be completed only by management personnel.
 The Job Rating Form uses a 7-point scale for all three sections.

-The Job Diagnostic Survey is not copyrighted and, therefore, may be used without the author's permission.
+The JDS is not copyrighted and, therefore, may be used without the author's permission.
 However, the researcher did send letters to the authors asking for permission to use the instrument and purchased a copy of the instrument from the Educational Testing Service in Princeton, New Jersey.
-A short form of the Job Diagnostic Survey has also been developed.
+A short form of the JDS has also been developed.
 It excludes measures of the experienced psychological states and uses fewer items to measure other key variables in the job characteristics theory.
 The long form was used for this research.